howardabrams/fuzzytoast/README.md

             function() { $(this).removeClass('ui-state-hover'); }
         );

+We glo
+Depending on your choice of template engine (we support quite a few and you can extend FuzzyToast if we don't)
 JQuery tmpl plugin will iterate all the templates if the json in an Array, you can't simplely use the each to iterate all the values, to makes it works for each , add a default wrapper `data` outside of Array, that you can use